 Imagine a highway where every turn has a more jaw-dropping view and every stop guarantees an outstanding taste of local delicacies.
 Got it?
-Well, you’ve just taken your first step on your Tasmania itinerary 5 days exploring the Cradle to Coast Tasting Trail.
+Well, if you love food and you’re wondering what to do in Tasmania, you’ll love this Tasmania itinerary 5 days of tasting along the Cradle to Coast Tasting Trail.

 - 1 Tasmania Itinerary 5 Days